What You’ll Learn

 Do you know how much of your intended audience you actually reached?
 And do you know how many employees actually paid attention?

-Measuring the effectiveness of your employee communication is more important than ever.
+Measuring the effectiveness of your employee experience and communication is more important than ever.
 It’s also more challenging than ever.
-That’s hindering the ability of communicators to help created an inclusive community within their organizations.
+That’s hindering the ability of communicators to help create an inclusive community within their organizations.

 A recent Ragan Communications survey found that only 22 percent of respondents said they are satisfied or extremely satisfied with their ability to measure their communication.
 And one-third don’t measure their efforts at all.
 Sadly, “spray and pray” is a practice that communicators are often forced to accept.